 Additionally, the agencies that provide the services for the homeless and near homeless, as well as other service needs populations, receive funding from various state, federal, and private sources.
-Detailed information of these various sources are outlined in the 2007-08 ASSET Human Services Budget Manual.
+Detailed information of these various sources are outlined in the 2008-09 ASSET Human Services Budget Manual.
 Also, a detailed analysis of Specific Homeless Prevention Elements are addressed in the City's 2004-09 Consolidated Plan.

 The City of Ames, along with the City of Ames ASSET volunteers, will continue to work with homeless agency providers to seek ways to partner to maintain and/or expand programs and activities that will address and/or bring awareness to needed solutions to eliminate chronic homelessness by 2012.
-One major barrier that continually exists, is funding reductions at both the federal (CDBG, ESG, etc.) and state levels.
-Members of ASSET continue to receive information about the lack of state funding in programs and cuts that are threatening the continuation of some of those programs.
+One major barrier that continually exist, is funding reductions at both the federal (CDBG, ESG, etc.) and state levels.
+Members of ASSET continue to receive information about the lack of state funding for programs and cuts that are threatening the continuation of some of those programs.
 Local agencies that have multi-county areas of operations continue to struggle with a lack of adequate local support from those counties.
-ASSET unfortunately, continues to be a very unique revenue source for these agencies.
+ASSET, unfortunately, continues to be a very unique revenue source for these agencies.
+See Attachments Section for the 2008 State of Iowa Point in Time Homeless Count for Ames/Story County that outlines the needs of the homeless needs that are being address through the availability of funds to the three (3) area shelters.

-5. The Homeless Program funds that require a Discharge Policy for Homeless Prevention are received and adminstered by the State of Iowa.
+5. The Homeless Program funds that require a Discharge Policy for Homeless Prevention are received and administered by the State of Iowa.
 A majority of the public agencies in the Ames/Story County fall into this catgeory.
-The state's strategy is a three-part strategy, as outlined in the State of Iowa's Chronic Homelessness Plan.
+The state's strategy is a three-part strategy, as outlined in the State of Iowa's Chronic Homelessness Plan and the 2007 Balance of Continuumn of Care Application.